 Dr. Jay Shankar Singh is presently working as faculty in the Department of Environmental Microbiology, Babasaheb Bhimrao Ambedkar University, Lucknow, India.
 Dr. Singh has contributed significantly in the area of restoration ecology and natural resource management.
 He has published his research outputs in reputed international journals with high impact factors with good citations.
 He is also actively serving as member of various scientific committees and contributing as editorial responsibilities to the journals such as Microbiology Research, PLOS ONE, etc. He has published some books from Springer, Elsevier and other reputed publishers.

-Department of Environmental Microbiology, Babasaheb Bhimrao Ambedkar University, Lucknow, India
+Assistant Professor Department of Environmental Microbiology Babasaheb Bhimrao Ambedkar University Lucknow, Uttar Pradesh India

 Elsevier.com visitor survey